Skip to main content

 A.R.S. § 14-2605

-If your will leaves specific stocks or securities to someone, Arizona law automatically includes additional shares you acquired after signing the will through stock splits, mergers, reorganizations, or dividend reinvestment plans.
+If your will leaves specific stocks to someone, Arizona law automatically includes additional shares you acquired after signing through stock splits, mergers, or dividend reinvestment plans.
 Cash distributions received before death are not included.

 Title 14, INTESTATE SUCCESSION AND WILLS